CartoDB/deep-insights.js/README.md

 1. `grunt dev` to get started

-After the last step [http://localhost:9002/](http://localhost:9002/) should open in a browser, where you can run tests, see styleguide and examples etc.
+After the last step [http://localhost:9002/](http://localhost:9002/) should open in a browser, where you can run tests, see styleguide and examples etc